Thobla/TempAISpotter/Backend/README.md

 ### Services/VideoService.cs
 the VideoService class works as a placeholder database.
-It has a list of videos as defined by the Video class from Models/Video.cs, and methods to simulate the standard REST calls (Create, Get, Post, and Put).
+It has a list of videos as defined by the Video class from Models/Video.cs, and methods to simulate the standard REST calls (Create, Get, Post, Put, and Delete).

 ### Controllers/VideoController.cs
 the VideoController is our API, at localhost:{port}/Video.
-We can Create, Get, Post, and Put.
-Using post we can indeed upload a video to Video/, but we can not currently not change/remove it from the folder, only the mock database at Services/VideoService.cs.
+We can Create, Get, Post, Put, and Delete.
+Using post we can indeed upload a video to Video/, but we can not currently change/remove it from the folder, only the mock database at Services/VideoService.cs.